GSE Instructor Handbook: Preparing to Teach

 - Think of multiple ways to assess learning and be prepared to make accommodations for those who have unique disabilities or learning challenges.

 - Give timely feedback.
-Evaluate and give back assignments and tests as soon as possible.
+Evaluate and return assignments and tests as soon as possible.
 (The most effective feedback is immediate.)

 - Encourage students to evaluate their own work using the criteria you will use to assess their work.

 - Give feedback throughout the term.
-Don’t assign all work for completion and return at the end of term.
+Do not assign all work for completion and return at the end of term.
 It is important that students get feedback on their work early enough to make improvements in their performance.

 - Develop a system for evaluating and recording data on student work.
-If you need help with this, your faculty mentor or the Associate Dean for Academics can assist you.
+If you need help with this, your faculty mentor or the Associate Dean for Academic Affairs can assist you.

 - Use assessment of student work to evaluate your own teaching.
 Which concepts and principles did students seem to understand best?
 In what ways could you improve the presentation of concepts and principles that seemed unclear to students?